PERFECT HUNGER

 Plus rooster alarm clocks and the super-star vet who saved my cat

 This is the latest of many personal dispatches on culture, healing, and spirituality from a dual Canadian-American living in Thailand.
-Find popular free essays here and access to the rest of Sober Soulful (including the Sobriety Series) by upgrading here:
+Find popular free essays here and access the rest of PERFECT HUNGER (including The Practice and Link-Ups) by upgrading here:

 Before I begin, thank you so much to those who left kind wishes and thoughtful questions on my last update.
 The comments on these personal posts have created a beautiful, safe space, and I’ve been so grateful to feel your support.
 Thank you!